-As required by Core Principle 9 of Part 37, and by Part 16, of the CFTC Regulations, CMSEF will publish information about trading activities on CMSEF.
+As required by SEF Core Principle 9 and Parts 37 and 16 of the CFTC Regulations, CMSEF will publish information about trading activities on CMSEF.
 CMSEF will publish such information in a timely manner.

 Rule 605 Anti-Money Laundering

 CMSEF requires all of its Participants to ensure that they "know their Customers and Employees".
 CMSEF requires that all Participants, their Approved Persons and Approved Users agree to not knowingly assist any money laundering or other illicit business and will not knowingly assist or be a conduit for terrorist financing.